NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentors:** Mark Arnold (markgarnold -at- yahoo.com), Pradeeban Kathiravelu (pradeeban.kathiravelu -at- emory.edu), and Babak Mahmoudi (b.mahmoudi at emory.edu).

-**Overview:** Concore is a framework for closed-Loop peripheral neuromodulation control systems https://github.com/ControlCore-Project/concore.
-DHG Workflow is a browser-based directed hypergraph editor.
+**Overview:** [concore](https://github.com/ControlCore-Project/concore) is a framework for closed-Loop peripheral neuromodulation control systems.
+[DHG Workflow](https://github.com/controlcore-project/DHGWorkflow) is a browser-based directed hypergraph editor.
 Concore uses DHG Workflow as a front-end workflow editor.
-However, DHG Workflow is a stand-alone graph editor.
+However, DHG Workflow was developed as a stand-alone lightweight graph editor.
 A seamless integration with DHG Workflow with user-defined validation will make the concore framework more user-friendly.

 **Current Status:** Concore scripts can run DHG Workflow to compose a concore workflow.
 However, many enhancements such as custom user-defined validations, composing workflows with awareness of existing concore programs, a seamless integration with concore are proposed.